Marina Business Plan

 2.0 BUSINESS STRATEGY

 Throughout recent history, the need for marinas along the Eastern Shore, has been acknowledged.
 AESTA, under Mike Bloomfield, did a survey and found that marinas are lacking from those in Little Liscomb and West Petpeswick.
 The need for a marina in Sheet Harbour has long been identified and again was a part of the EKISTICS plan completed for the Sheet Harbour and Area Chamber of Commerce in 2008.
+Discover Nova Scotia has earmarked the proposed Sheet Harbour Marina as a strategic stop in its Nova Scotia visitors plan.
 Boaters from the Dartmouth Yacht Club have expressed an interest in the area as well as Enterprise Cape Breton.
 Bridgewater Marina has supported the current Marina Committee in its quest to build this facility once and for all.
 This year (2016) has seen an increase in the number of transient boats entering our harbour with no place to berth or moor.
 The Marina Committee applied (Dec.
 2015) and has been approved to install 6 moorings in the Harbour.

 Our position along the Eastern Shore is a welcome stop in travels along the way from Halifax to Cape Breton and many areas in between.
 With contemporary GPS and chart plotting, taking the inside passage along the Eastern Shore is safe and picturesque.
 With the acquisition of the 100 Wild Islands by the Nature Trust, the promotion of this area will be worldwide, appealing to many boaters.
 The tourism plan under the STEP (Strategic Tourism Expansion Program) program has identified the need for moorings and a marina in this area to support the increase of marine traffic.
 The time is ripe for a marina in Sheet Harbour!